 Also, heavier card stock will not work either.
 It is stronger for sure and you won’t run the risk of it tearing as you work, but it will dent more easily and will have similar issues with respect to layering and blending.

-In that post, I recommend several brands and have linked them for your purchase convenience.
+In thispost, I recommend several brands and have linked them for your purchase convenience.
 The one I use most often, though, is Neenah Paper Exact Vellum Bristol, shown here.

 1. Pressure Variation on the Fly

 Have you really perfected the art of what I call varying your pressure “on the fly”?
 Varying your pressure during the application is just as important as layering in order to be successful using colored pencil as an art medium.
-And I dare say it’s really more important.
+And I dare say, this is crucial to your success.
 There are wonderful exercises that will help with this.

 Here’s one you can try: On scrap art paper, apply the pencil heavier that you normally would when just starting out.
 Then moving from left to right, begin to let up on the pressure, going for a while, then increasing pressure again, all while not stopping.

 Continue varying your pressure on the fly like this while the pencil is moving.
 This will get you in tune with the pressure you’re applying.
-You’ll get very familiar with your own hand pressure and what level of pressure produces what.
-Here is aphoto of what this exercise would look like.
+You’ll get very familiar with your own hand pressure and what level of pressure produces what result.
+Here is a photo of what this exercise would look like.

 Making Quick adjustments